Secret O' Life: Cover versions

 Nancy LaMott included a version of the song on her 1995 album Listen to My Heart and her 2005 album Live from the Tavern Green.

 Art Garfunkel included the song on his 1997 album Songs from a Parent to a Child.
 Secret O' Life was also featured in the 3rd Rock from the Sun pilot "Brains and Eggs".

-Ricky Peterson included the song on his 1995 album A Tear can Tell.
+Singer Rosemary Clooney recorded the song for her 1998 album 70: A Seventieth Birthday Celebration, and regarded it as one of her favorites.
+In a review of her 1999 compilation Songs from the Girl Singer: A Musical Autobiography, one critic described "Secret of Life" as an "affectionately sung capsule of philosophy."